Mosamorphing/WTF-React/JSX expressions/readme.md

 In React's JSX, you can use JavaScript code inside curly brackets {} to embed dynamic values or execute JavaScript logic within JSX elements.

-# Expression 01: Passing strings with quotes
+# 1. Passing strings with quotes

 By now, you should be familiar with this because we've used this in previous lessons.
 This is simply when you pass a string attribute to JSX, putting it in single or double quotes like below: